palikar/q4/README.md

 This is an early stage of development, the internals are in a state of chaos as new features are being added.
 If you've stumbled on this repo during this stage, or if I was crazy enough to link it to you already, please refer to the header comments in q4.el, as its currently the only documentation or detailed description available.

+This repo currently has two branches, master and the brainfuck branch.
+Master is kept mostly stable and usable, brainfuck is where I'm doing large amounts of changes that cause regressions across the program that need to be reworked.
+In that branch I am moving things to a buffer-local metadata system which allows for much more useful and reliable features, like reply threading and tree-sorted browsing (like reddit comments).
+As the name implies, it may be only somewhat functional at any given time.

 A few bullet points:
   * No third party dependencies, just a recent build of GNU Emacs (25+).
   * Full thumbnail support